Understanding Trichomoniasis: Symptoms, Testing, & Treatment

 Trichomoniasis is an STD caused by the protozoan parasite, Trichomonas vaginalis.
 The parasite is spread through unprotected sex with an infected person, from a penis to a vagina, from a vagina to a penis, or from a vagina to a vagina.

-Although roughly 70% of individuals will not have symptoms of trich infection, some may experience varying degrees, from mild irritation to severe inflammation.
+Although roughly 70% of individuals will not have symptoms with trich infection, some may experience varying degrees, from mild irritation to severe inflammation.
 These symptoms can also come and go, so it can be difficult to know if you are infected with trichomoniasis without testing.
 Symptoms of trich include:

-1. In men:
+• In men:

-• Itching or irritation inside the penis
+1. Itching or irritation inside the penis

-• Buring after urinating or ejaculating
+2. Buring after urinating or ejaculating

-• Discharge from the penis
+3. Discharge from the penis

-2. In women:
+• In women:

-• Itching, burning, redness, or soreness of the genital area
+1. Itching, burning, redness, or soreness of the genital area

-• Discomfort when urinating
+2. Discomfort when urinating

-• Clear, white, yellowish, or greenish vaginal discharge with a fishy smell – discharge will be thin or increased volume
+3. Clear, white, yellowish, or greenish vaginal discharge with a fishy smell – discharge will be thin or increased volume

 A trich infection can also make sex feel unpleasant, and without treatment, it can last for months or years.
 While trichomoniasis itself will not cause health complications, it will actually increase your risk of getting or spreading other STDs.
 The genital inflammation can make it easier to acquire more dangerous diseases, such as HIV.